 Along the contours of Nicomedia’s hilly site, stretches of the northern city walls (with Byzantine and Turkish restorations and additions) can still be seen.
 They were with rows of brick alternating with rows of stone.

-At the walls north east limit are the remains of a 10 meter high tower locally known as Saint Barbara Tower.
+At the northeastern limit of the walls, are the remains of a 10-meter high tower locally known as Saint Barbara Tower.

 Sources & references: